ilkerbayram/Basic-STFT/README.md

 A demonstration is provided in DemoSTFT.py

 The notebook titled 'GriffinLim' demonstrates the Griffin-Lim algorithm, reconstructing the speech signal from the magnitudes of its STFT coefficients.

+A similar repository in Julia is available at https://github.com/ilkerbayram/STFT-Julia.